top of page

 Introduction

-The purpose of this privacy policy is to provide you with information on how your personal and health information is collected and used and the circumstances in which we may share your information with third parties.
+The purpose of this privacy policy is to provide you with information on how your personal and health information is collected and used, and the circumstances in which we may share your information with third parties.

 Why and when your consent is necessary

 When you become a patient of a practitioner consulting from Bondi Doctors, you provide consent for practitioners and administrative staff consulting from or working at Bondi Doctors to access and use your personal and health information.
 Your personal information is only accessed by practitioners and staff in order to provide you with the highest level of healthcare and to keep you informed of health information that may be relevant to you.
-There are certain circumstances we may be required to share your personal information with third parties which are covered by this policy.
+There are certain circumstances we may be required to share your personal information with third parties, which are covered by this policy.
 If we need to use your information for anything else, we will seek additional consent from you to do this.

 Why do we collect, use, hold and share your personal information?